mnemnion/JLpeg.jl/docs/src/index.md

 Note that marks are only removed once a corresponding check succeeds, and grammars or strings which don't close their marks will leave them on the mark stack.
-This is mostly harmless, the worst that can come of it is JLpeg throwing an `InexactError` once there are more than `typemax(UInt16)` marks on the stack, but it's certainly possible to create bad performance.
+This is mostly harmless, the worst that can come of it is JLpeg throwing an `InexactError` once there are more than `typemax(UInt16)` marks on the stack (assuming the OS can provide adequate amounts of heap), but it's certainly possible to create bad performance.
 For example, by stacking up a bunch of mark `:a` while checking for mark `:b`, every check will be forced to fruitlessly look for the nonexistent mark on a growing stack of marks.
 It takes some real effort to produce a grammar which will do this, however.

 If you have a grammar where some paired regions may be implicitly closed, you can use `K(patt, :tag, :always)` to close the mark by fiat; this check succeeds whether the